Gopinathan6/4Bit_Adder_nclaunch_sim/README.md

-# Name : ALTRIN CETRICK
+# Name : GOPINATHAN P
-# Reg No : 212222060015
+# Reg No : 212222060068
-# EXP1: 4 Bit Adder functionality verification
+# EXP-1: 4 Bit Adder functionality verification

 ## Aim:
 To write a verilog code for 4bit adder and verify the functionality using Test bench.